tatuaua/SUPER/README.md

 // SUPER has no concept of headers, implement them yourself! req.build("/", 0, null);

+// This is what the raw request looks like:
+// "/;0"

 SUPERResponse response = new SUPERResponse();

 try {